ssiwan/KARMA/README.md

 ## Construction

-In the [Construction Phase](https://github.com/StanfieldSystems/KARMA/wiki/Construction) we interatively performed detailed planning, design, implementation, and testing activities within week long Sprints - with working code at the end of each sprint.
+In the [Construction Phase](https://github.com/StanfieldSystems/KARMA/wiki/Construction) we iteratively performed detailed planning, design, implementation, and testing activities within week long Sprints - with working code at the end of each sprint.

 ### KARMA Prototype Sprint Summary
 _(Requirement j)_